haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 **Randomizations:**
 - the cube's xy position is randomized on top of a table in the region [0.1, 0.1] x [-0.1, -0.1].
 It is placed flat on the table
 - the target goal region is marked by a red/white circular target.
 The position of the target is fixed to be the cube xy position + [0.1 + goal_radius, 0]
-- the hockey stick's y position is set relatively to the cube xy position such that they never overlap.
+- the hockey stick's xy position is set relatively to the cube xy position such that they never overlap.
 The y position is cube y position - 0.16; the x position is cube's position + random(-0.16, -0.06)

 **Success Conditions:**
 - the cube's xy position is within goal_radius (default 0.1) of the target's xy position by euclidean distance.